AnthonySteele/anthonysteele.github.io/HuskyAutoformat.md

 ## Introduction

 Formatting code is a perennial issue.
 Some people love to get everything just right for readability - and I am one of those.
 And some think that this is just wasting time and introducing diffs with no actual content.
 And they also have a point.
 I don't think that this point is wrong as such, we just have different priorities.
-And that it's OK for different people to have priorities when working together.
+And that it's OK for different people to have different priorities when working together: we don't have tyo work the exact same way, we just have to have synergy.

 But the real way to keep everyone happy  is to automate it, so that formatting happens consistently without wasting time.